jcollard/ChessAppDevlog/README.md

 I struggled quite a bit trying to refactor this code in a way that didn't feel difficult to read.
 In fact, I still feel my "simplified" version is quite challenging to understand.
-Ultimately, I wrote 3 if statements with complex conditions to determine if the pawns moves for 1, 2, and 3 above were met.
+Ultimately, I wrote 3 if statements which determine if the conditions for 1, 2, or 3, above were met.

 Here is my sad attempt: